Renter-friendly TV Mount Tips for Those Who Are Moving out, Moving in, and Everything in Between

-Once you’ve determined the right location for your tv, it’s time to locate studs.
-You can of course hang your tv without studs using strong mollies, but a more renter-friendly method that is less damaging to the wall is to secure your wall mount into studs.
+Once you’ve determined the right location for your TV, it’s time to locate studs.
+You can of course hang your TV without studs using strong mollies, but a more renter-friendly method that is less damaging to the wall is to secure your wall mount into studs.

 The most efficient way to find studs in the wall is to use a stud finder.
 These can easily be purchased at your local hardware store or online.
-Once you have your stud finder, hold it to the wall you wish to use to display the tv.
+Once you have your stud finder, hold it to the wall you wish to use to display the television.
 If the stud finder beeps while scanning the wall, this indicates there’s a stud under the drywall.

 You can also test by knocking lightly along the wall with your knuckles to hear for any hollow spots — these are spots to avoid.
 Once you’ve confirmed you’ve found studs, mark the stud’s center with a pencil.